BastyJuice/enphase-envoy-mqtt/README.md

-This is a Fork from vk2him "https://github.com/vk2him/Enphase-Envoy-mqtt-json/" but with direct docker compose Support for AMD64 Platforms.
-The Goal is to Use it with every MQTT Server like Loxberry not only with HA
+This is a Fork from vk2him "https://github.com/vk2him/Enphase-Envoy-mqtt-json/" but with direct docker compose Support for amd64 Platforms.
+The Goal is to use it with every MQTT Server like Loxberry not only with HA.
+This Image runs on a Synology with amd64 CPU.

 # Python script: `Enphase Envoy mqtt to json`